 Here’s how ya do it:

 - PREPARE THE MIXINS- If you ask me, ice cream is all about the mixins.
 I want them large, in charge, and plentiful!
 Start this recipe by cooking the pie crust, breaking up the pieces to your desired size.
 As the crust chunks cool, toss up the peaches in whiskey, brown sugar, cinnamon, and salt.
 Bake the peaches, adjusting the baking time to match your tenderness preference; the time provided will produce a tender but still firm peach slice.
 Transfer peaches to a heat-safe bowl and allow to come to room temperature.
+I love the texture of this ice cream because it is very similar to what I would call a frozen peach crisp if you will.

 - MAKE THE BASE- First things first, whip the cream to stiff peaks and keep it refrigerated while the rest of the base is prepared.
 Whip together the cream cheese (which should be at room temperature), the condensed milk, and vanilla until smooth, creamy, and well-combined.
 VERY CAREFULLY, fold in the whipping cream using a rubber spatula.
 The base should be nearly white in color, super light, and quite fluffy.